Allii cepae bulbi

 Note(s)This section has been translated automatically.

-All onions contain allicin, a sulphurous essential oil which is responsible for the natural antibiotic effect of the kitchen onions.
-The following ingredients have also been proven to be present: glutamyl peptides, alliin and derivatives such as cycloalliin, methylalliin, dihydroalliin; vitamin C (raw only), potassium, calcium and phosphorus, sodium and iron.
+All onions contain allicin, a sulphur-containing essential oil that is responsible for the natural antibiotic effect of kitchen onions.
+The following ingredients have also been identified: glutamyl peptides, alliin and derivatives such as cycloalliin, methylalliin, dihydroalliin; also vitamin C (only raw), potassium, calcium and phosphorus, sodium and iron.

-Alliin and its derivatives provide thiosulphinic acid esters and cepaen on enzymatic hydrolysis (in case of tissue damage), furthermore thiopropionaldehyde-S-oxide (CH3-CH2-CH=SO), the substance that causes tears.
+Alliin and its derivatives yield thiosulfinic acid esters and cepaene upon enzymatic hydrolysis (in the case of tissue injuries), as well as thiopropionaldehyde S-oxide (CH3-CH2-CH=SO), the substance that irritates tears.

 LiteratureThis section has been translated automatically.